stancl/flare-docs/docs/ignition-for-laravel/installation.md

 title: Installation
 ---

-To install Ignition in your Laravel application, install it as a dependency via composer:
+To install Ignition in your Laravel application, install it as a dependency via composer optional for Laravel 6.0+):

 ```txt
 composer require facade/ignition
 ```

+In Laravel 6.0+ you must move `facade/ignition` from `dev-dependencies` to `dependencies`.

 In Laravel 5.5, 5.6, 5.7 and older versions of 5.8 you will also need to modify your `app/Exceptions/Handler.php` file to load Ignition instead of the default Whoops page.